-Vincent Schilling (Akwesasne Mohawk) was recently promoted to Arts and Entertainment, Sports and Pow Wows editor at Indian Country Today Media Network.
+Vincent Schilling (Akwesasne Mohawk) now serves as Associate Editor at Indian County Today along side editor Mark Trahant.
 In addition, he is the Executive Vice President and co-owner of Schilling Media, Inc. a Native American owned Media and Media Relations Corporation, and the host of Native Trailblazers, an online indigenous radio program which airs every Friday at 7 P.M.
 Eastern Standard Time.
 In 2011, Native Trailblazers was nominated for an Aboriginal People’s Choice Music Award for “Best Aboriginal Music Radio Station/Program” and is the three-time winner of the Silver Arrow award from Spirit Wind Records for outstanding contributions to Native American Music.

 In 2011, Vincent received a human rights award in the city of Virginia Beach for the programs he created addressing Native American issues in the Hampton Roads region.
 He has published numerous books that profile Native Americans and their achievements.

 Wakaya Wells is a tribal citizen of the Choctaw Nation of Oklahoma.
 He discovered his passion for writing poetry and spoken word in middle school.
 A graduate of Dartmouth College, Wells spent much of his time working on his craft in the classroom, and through workshop and competition.
 After graduating, he began writing fiction and is now obtaining his MFA in Creative Writing from the Institute of American Indian Arts in Santa Fe.
 His work focuses on culture, home, identity and the Choctaw language.
 Wells has also used his writing as a form of activism to protest issues such as the Indian mascot, colonialism, and capitalism.